Mean and Minimum of Independent Random Variables: Introduction

 \subsection{Distribution-free comparison inequalities and anti-concentration}

 It is instructive to view our results in light of \emph{distribution-free comparison inequalities} which were obtained for other events.
-A classical example is ``the 123 theorem'' by Alon and Yuster~\cite{AY}, which states that for any i.i.d. random variables $X,Y$ we have
+The interest in such probabilistic inequalities and their relation with combinatorics goes back at least to the 1980's (see the survey by Katona \cite{K} from that time).
+Perhaps the most celebrated comparison inequality is ``the 123 theorem'' by Alon and Yuster~\cite{AY}, which states that for any i.i.d. random variables $X,Y$ we have

 The authors extended this result to compare the events $\{|X-Y|\le b\}$ and $\{|X-Y|\le a\}$ for any $a,b>0$, with a universal optimal constant.
-To see the connection with our result more clearly, we rewrite Theorem~\ref{thm: main} as follows: \begin{customthm}{1*} For any independent random variables $X, Y$ with non-compactly supported distrubtion $\mu$, there is no number $c$ such that for all $m>0$,
+To see the connection with our result more clearly, we rewrite Theorem~\ref{thm: main} as follows: \begin{customthm}{1*} For any independent random variables $X, Y$ with non-compactly supported distribution $\mu$ on $\R_+$, there is no number $c$ such that for all $m>0$,

 \end{customthm} Thus, there is no comparison inequality between the tail-distribution function of the average $\frac 1 2 (X+Y)$ and that of the minimum $\min(X,Y)$, even for a single fixed distribution (let alone with a universal constant).